-In 2015, some 31.5 million people visited London.
-That was a record year, yet early indications are that 2016 beat even those figures.
+As a tourist in London, you won’t be short of company.
 The capital has the three most popular free visitor attractions in the UK (British Museum; National Gallery; Natural History Museum).
-It also lays claim to the top three paid-for sites (Tower of London; St Paul’s Cathedral; Westminster Abbey).
-Long and short – as a tourist in London, you won’t be short of company.
+It also lays claim to the top three paid-for sites (Tower of London; St Paul's Cathedral; Westminster Abbey).

 But should you start finding all the people wearing their backpacks on their chests a little oppressive, it’s time to shake them off your tail.
 As one of the authors of The Rough Guide to London, Neil McQuillian has got this down to a fine art.
 Here are his top tips.